20424 - SOCIAL MOVEMENTS AND THE COMPETITIVE STRATEGY OF FIRMS

 Go to class group/s: 31

 In 2011, Time magazine recognized the actual importance of protests and social movements by naming person of the year The Protester, representing many global protest movements for example the Arab Spring, the Indignants Movement and Occupy Movement.
 Much of the social change we have witnessed during the last several decades can be attributed to social movements, such as the civil rights movement, the anti-nuclear movement, the environmental and the animal rights movement, the women’s movement, the gay rights movement, the coalition of groups opposed to smoking, against globalization or those that promote human rights and international labor standards.

 In affecting civil societies - the way individuals think and act - many of these social movements also have a large impact on markets by reducing the legitimacy of some industries (e.g., the tobacco or the nuclear industry), by creating new industries and niches (e.g. the organic food industry or the open source software) or by targeting specific companies with coordinated boycott strategies, often online.
 Against this backdrop, the goals of this course are to develop the conceptual foundations, frameworks and methods for analyzing the intersection between social movements and firms’ competitive arena, by focusing on the strategic responses of companies to the redefinition of existing markets and industries linked to social movements’ challenges and demands.
 More specifically, the course addresses three large and interrelated questions: how do social movements’ demands for change affect the evolution of existing markets and the creation of new industries?
 How do companies are affected by those changes?
 And finally, how companies targeted by social movements respond to their claims and to their boycott actions?

-Details regarding the assessment methods will be given at the beginning of the course and specified in the syllabus available in the e-learning platform.
+Details regarding the assessment methods, for attending or non attending students, are given at the beginning of the course and specified in the syllabus available in the e-learning platform.

-Readings and cases (details regarding reading materials will be given at the beginning of the course and specified in the syllabus available in the e-learning platform).
+Readings and cases (details regarding reading materials are given at the beginning of the course and specified in the syllabus available in the e-learning platform).